amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        (and readers in the future) may want to know to which extent the job of writing lenses can be automatically done.

-We chose our benchmarks from the FlashFill paper because the 238 tasks are, unfortunately, not publicly available.
-Many real-life file format descriptors involve large numbers of disjunctions and nested iterations, which FlashFill is either bad at (for disjunctions) or cannot handle at all (nested iterations).
+We chose our benchmarks from the FlashFill paper because the fuller set of 238 tasks are not publicly available.

-In our previous work, we compared FlashFill to our bijective synthesis algorithm in more detail, finding that FlashFill was able to synthesize just 5 of the 39 examples that we had at that time due to the presence of nested iterations.
-In any subsequent version of this paper, we would be happy to compare our work with FlashFill in greater detail.
+Many real-life file format descriptors involve large numbers of disjunctions and nested iterations.
+FlashFill struggles with disjunctions and does not handle nested iterations.
+In our previous work on synthesizing bijective lenses, we compared FlashFill to our bijective synthesis algorithm in more detail, finding that FlashFill was able to synthesize just 5 of the 39 examples that we had at that time because of nested iterations.
+In future version of this paper, we would be happy to compare our work with FlashFill in greater detail.

                                 -------------